Qoala-T/QC/README.md

 Support and communication
 -------------------------
-If you have any question or suggestion dont hesitate to get in touch:
+If you have any question or suggestion don't hesitate to get in touch:
 <l.m.wierenga@fsw.leidenuniv.nl> or <e.t.klapwijk@fsw.leidenuniv.nl>

 Citation
 --------
-**When using Qoala-T, please include the following citation:**
+**When using Qoala-T please include the following citation:**

 Klapwijk, E.T., van de Kamp, F., Meulen, M., Peters, S. and Wierenga, L.M. (in prep). *Qoala-T: A supervised-learning tool to assess accuracy of manual quality control of automated neuroanatomical labeling in developmental MRI data.*